Dongxing, Huanjiang County: Description

 Donxing Town is built on both sides of the river bank of Xiaohuangjiang (小环江) river, commonly known as Zhongzhouhe (中洲河), a river with great importance for the economy and agriculture of Dongxing but which faces concerning levels of pollution and flooding in the last decade.
 People are often seen fishing on boats or from the river bank, while during the Dragon Boat Festival, the river is a source of festive events and family gatherings.

 Because the town is built on both sides of the river, it is linked by a 50 m bridge which is due to be replaced, and connects the central road of Dongxing (X873) with Banmao.

-The town features a wet market, a kindergarten and a grade school, a small public park, many street vendors for outdoor barbecue, convenience stores and hotels.
+The town features a wet market, kindergarten, a grade school and middle school, a small public park, many street vendors for outdoor barbecue, convenience stores and hotels.
 Most of the town's economical output is based on logging, quarrying, retail and subsidence agriculture.
 On specific days of the week, farmers from nearby villages gather in Dongxing to promote and sell their produce.
+During Chinese New Year, an inter-village youth basketball competition takes place at the local public basketball stadium.